Irma Lozada: Death

 Lozada and her partner split up while chasing the suspect.
 She chased him to a nearby abandoned lot located at the intersection of Central Avenue and Chauncey Street and waited at the lot, which was heavily weeded and was loaded with junk.
 When confronted by the suspect she pretended to be looking for a lost dog with the intention that the suspect would not suspect her real motives.
 The suspect then turned around to look for the dog and Lozada pulled out her service gun.
 As Lozada attempted to handcuff the suspect, he turned and took her gun.
 According to Jeter, Lozada pleaded for her life to no avail.
 The suspect then shot her twice in the face.
 The first time Jeter fired, the bullet passed through her cheek.
 He then walked a short distance only to return after a few moments to shoot her in the face, killing her.
 Lozada's body was found three hours later in the lot; she was the first female officer to be killed in the line of duty in New York City.

 Jeter was later apprehended and charged with second degree murder, possession of a weapon, possession of stolen property and grand larceny.
 He was found guilty of second degree murder and criminal possession of a weapon and convicted.
-Jeter was sentenced to serve 32.5 years to life in prison and was released on parole December 7, 2021.
+Jeter was sentenced to serve 32.5 years to life in prison and was released on parole on December 7, 2021.

 Legacy

 Briton Film Works LLC produced a documentary film about Lozada.

 Lozada was buried in Calvary Cemetery in Woodside, Queens.
 She is survived by her mother and brother.
 In the memorial ceremony at Calvary Cemetery in 2004, NYPD Police Commissioner Raymond W. Kelly stated:

-On October 2, 2012, a bill, whose provisions include renaming a street in Brooklyn in honor of Lozada, was signed into law by Mayor Michael Bloomberg.
+On October 2, 2012, a bill, whose provisions include renaming a street in Brooklyn in honor of Lozada, was signed into law by Mayor Mike Bloomberg.
 The street dedication occurred on November 10, 2012.
 "Irma Lozada Way" is located at the intersection of Fulton Street and Van Sinderen Avenue in East New York, Brooklyn.